Flow Equivariant Recurrent Neural Networks: Experiments

 \section{Experiments}

-In the following subsections, we introduce a suite of datasets with known flow symmetries and study how adding flow equivariance impacts performance compared with non-equivariant baselines.
-Specifically, we investigate two small-scale sequence datasets: (i) next-step prediction on a modified MNIST dataset with 2 simultaneous digits undergoing imposed translation and rotation flows \citep{mnist}, and (ii) sequence classification on the KTH human action recognition dataset \citep{schuldt2004recognizing}, where we augment the dataset with additional translation flows to simulate camera motion.
+In the following, we introduce datasets with known flow symmetries and study how adding flow equivariance impacts performance compared with non-equivariant baselines.
+We investigate two sequence datasets: (i) next-step prediction on a modified `Flowing MNIST' dataset with 2 simultaneous digits undergoing imposed translation and rotation flows \citep{mnist}, and (ii) sequence classification on the KTH human action recognition dataset \citep{schuldt2004recognizing}, augmented with additional translation flows to simulate camera motion.
 In \S \ref{sec:Experiment_Details} we include the full details of the dataset creation, model architectures, training, and evaluation procedures; and in \S \ref{sec:extended_results} we include extended results.
-Code is available at: \url{https://github.com/akandykeller/FERNN}.
+Code to reproduce all results is available at: \url{https://github.com/akandykeller/FERNN}.